psimakov/khan-exercises-wordpress/readme.txt

 == Description ==

-Khan Exercises for WordPress plugin lets you host Khan Academy exercises in your WordPress blog.
+This Khan Exercises for WordPress plugin lets you host Khan Academy exercises in your WordPress blog.
 [Khan Exercises](http://www.khanacademy.org/exercisedashboard) make learning complex subjects fun and they are free to everyone!
 However, the framework is very complex; it's difficult to embed its exercises into another web site.
-We made <a href='https://github.com/psimakov/khan-exercises'>framework changes</a> making it easier to embed the exercises and collect the exercise results right in your WordPress blog.
+We made <a href='https://github.com/psimakov/khan-exercises'>framework changes</a>, which make it easier to embed the exercises and collect the exercise results right in your WordPress blog.

 == Installation ==

 Installation is very simple:

-1. Download plugin zip file, unzip it
+1. Download plugin zip file, and unzip it.
-2. Upload `khan-exercises.php` and all other files to the `/wp-content/plugins/khan-exercises/` directory
+2. Upload `khan-exercises.php` and all other files to the `/wp-content/plugins/khan-exercises/` directory.
-3. Activate the `Khan Exercises` plugin through the `Plugins` menu in WordPress
+3. Activate the `Khan Exercises` plugin through the `Plugins` menu in WordPress.
-4. Login as Admin and go to `Settings` > `Khan Exercises`
+4. Login as Admin and go to `Settings` > `Khan Exercises`.
-5. Review the plugin settings page and navigate the links to see exercises
+5. Review the plugin settings page and navigate the links to see the exercises.

 == Frequently Asked Questions ==